How Mongols Wore Their Hair

 Shamans didn’t give a damn about their hair; therefore, it was long and untidy.
 The hair of a shaman was wild and untamed, but that of a monk was clean-shaven.

-Other tribes’ men and warriors wore their hair in more braids and frequently shaved the forehead or front of the skull.
+Other tribes’ men and warriors wore their hair in braids and frequently shaved the forehead or front of the skull.
 It was sometimes merely a matter of style since Göktürks wore their hair long and unbraided

 Modern Army

 The Mongolian army’s hairstyle has evolved as a result of modernization.
-However, in 1991, their uniforms from the reign of Genghis Khan and the Mongol empire were reintroduced into the armed services.
+However, in 1991, their uniforms from the reign of Genghis Khan and the Mongol Empire were reintroduced into the armed services.
 They cut their hair in the manner of normal civilization, yet they wear antique empire-era headgear.

 Cow Horns Hairstyle